flynnduism/component-model-art/README.md

 # component-model-art

-some re-usable images for the webassembly component model
+Some re-usable images for the [WebAssembly Component Model](https://github.com/WebAssembly/component-model).